carolinad182/nti-devops-test/README.md

 - Install the dependencies with the command `yarn`
 - Run with `yarn start`

-You should see a message on your console of "Listening on port XXXX".
+You should see a message on your console of "Listening on port XXX".
 If you access the browser in the port mentioned, you should see the app running and working.